arduino/docs-content/content/hardware/01.mkr/03.carriers/mkr-iot-carrier/datasheet/datasheet.md

 ## Board Operation

 ### Getting Started - IDE
-If you want to program your Arduino MKR IoT carrier while offline you need to install the Arduino Desktop IDE **[1]**.
-To connect the Arduino IoT Carrier to your computer, you’ll need a Micro-B USB cable.
+If you want to program your MKR IoT Carrier while offline you need to install the Arduino Desktop IDE **[1]**.
+To connect the MKR IoT Carrier to your computer, you’ll need a Micro-B USB cable.
 This also provides power to the board, as indicated by the LED.

 ### Getting Started - Arduino Web Editor
 All Arduino boards, including this one, work out-of-the-box on the Arduino Web Editor **[2]**, by just installing a simple plugin.